-Reema is a Senior Associate in the Charity & Social Enterprise Team.
+Reema is a Partner in the Charity & Social Enterprise Team.
 She acts for charities, CICs and social enterprises, ranging from start-ups to historic and international charities.

 She is experienced in a wide range of work: